 For instance, Facebook is great to tell stories, seed quirky, and fun content that gets shared and liked by people and leverage viral marketing techniques.
 For a brand with highly visual, premium products (for example, in fashion, decor, or design), Instagram and Pinterest provide a better platform for engaging users with visually stunning imagery.
-For DIY products, make product videos viral or train customers to use the product, YouTube is a great platform.
+For DIY products, make product videos viral or train customers to use the product, YouTube is a great platform to earn money.
 You can also use video makers and editors available like Lumen5.
 With Lumen5, you can create any sort of video within minutes.

 For tapping into current trends and reaching out to an actively engaged audience, Twitter scores highly.
 Reddit and StumbleUpon are platforms to brainstorm content regarding your products/services and your marketing messages without getting overtly sales-driven.

 Therefore, learning how to use different channels for organic marketing, as well as paid marketing campaigns, are required to develop appropriate strategies for SMO and SMM for your e-commerce storefront.

 Tip: Make sure that you integrate social media sharing tools on your website to enable your site visitors to share content.
 Also, have prominent links to your social media profiles on your website so that people can follow you.